RZEROSTERN/RZEROSTERN/README.md

 ## :wave: Welcome to the roughnecks, STERNIE'S ROUGHNECKS !!!

 Hi!
-I'm Marco Ramírez and I :heart: programming, beer :beer: and videogames :video_game:.
+I'm **Marco Ramírez**, from Mexico City :flag_mx: and I :heart: programming, beer :beer: and videogames :video_game:.

 Right now I'm interested with mobile aplications in Android and/or Flutter.
 But that doesn't means those are my unique skills, having also skills with frontend and backend in web and a little bit of server configurations.